rd-seto/remote-pc/README.md

 Contributions are greatly appreciated!
 If you would like to help improve this project, please fork this repository and submit a pull request.

 **Contact**
-If you have any questions or issues, please contact me at [your email address].
+If you have any questions or issues, please contact me at nur.muchsn@gmail.com

 ---